Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Introduction

-In this work, we propose to leverage LLMs themselves to refine reasoning problems without fine-tuning.
-We present several principles for refined problems: concise, clarity, well-focused, and absent of irrelevant information.
-To achieve our goal, there are two feasible solutions.
-An intuitive strategy is to reformulate problems via instruction-following \cite{DBLP:conf/iclr/SanhWRBSACSRDBX22, DBLP:conf/nips/Ouyang0JAWMZASR22}, and take the answer to this new problem as our final answer.
-We call this strategy \textbf{zero-shot problem refining}.
-Nevertheless, empirical evidence suggests that incorporating only instruction within the prompt does not lead to substantial improvements.
-We then include demonstrations in the prompts \cite{DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/corr/abs-2204-02311} to enable models to better internalize and apply design principles, which is defined as \textbf{in-context problem refining}.
-Specifically, we craft demonstrations to teach the model to eliminate irrelevant information, rearrange the logic structure and organize local conditions into new ones in parallel.
-To further enhance the reliability and consistency of the generated problems, we propose to progressively refine the problems until obtaining a convergent answer, defined as an answer that remains unchanged over the last two iterations.
-And the final method is referred to as \textbf{Self-Polish} (Figure \ref{fig:overview}).
+In this work, we propose Self-Polish (Figure \ref{fig:paradigm comparison} right) that leverages LLMs themselves to refine reasoning problems without training for better reasoning performance.
+We first present several principles for refined problems: concise, clear, well-focused, and absent of irrelevant information.
+To achieve our goal, we propose the Self-Polish Prompt Bank which includes several feasible solutions as outlined in the following text.
+An intuitive strategy is to reformulate problems via instruction-following \citep{DBLP:conf/iclr/SanhWRBSACSRDBX22, DBLP:conf/nips/Ouyang0JAWMZASR22}, and we call it \textbf{zero-shot problem refining}.
+Next, we include demonstrations in the prompts \citep{DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/corr/abs-2204-02311} to enable models to better internalize and apply the principles, which is defined as \textbf{in-context problem refining}.
+During the construction of the demonstrations, we incorporated a curated collection of problem-refining patterns, e.g., eliminating irrelevant information, rearranging the logic structure, and organizing local conditions into new ones in parallel.
+Moreover, we explore automatic prompting methods to construct enhanced prompts and mitigate manual efforts, based on the criteria of complexity (\textbf{complexity-based Self-Polish}) or diversity (\textbf{automatic Self-Polish}).
+To further enhance the reliability and consistency of the generated problems, we propose to progressively refine problems until obtaining a convergent answer.

-When the models generate answers in a standard manner, the performance on five reasoning benchmarks is improved consistently on various models of Text-davinci-002, Text-davinci-003 and GPT-3.5-Turbo.
-For example, with Text-davinci-003, our method boosts the performance of standard few-shot prompting by $8.0\%$ on GSM8K \cite{DBLP:journals/corr/abs-2110-14168} and $17.8\%$ on MultiArith \cite{DBLP:conf/emnlp/RoyR15}.
-Moreover, the proposed method is orthogonal to all other prompting methods such as CoT, Least-to-Most (LtM), and self-consistency (SC), making it convenient to be combined with them for further improvement.
-For example, with Text-davinci-003, the performance achieves $75.5\%$ on GSM8K \cite{DBLP:journals/corr/abs-2110-14168}, $57.0\%$ on AQuA \cite{DBLP:conf/acl/LingYDB17} and $53.5\%$ on MathQA \cite{DBLP:conf/naacl/AminiGLKCH19}.
-On the robustness evaluation, our method also showcases exceptional performance.
-Our codes are available at \textit{Github}\footnote{\href{https://github.com/WooooDyy/Self-Polish}{https://github.com/WooooDyy/Self-Polish}}.